Thomas Prence: Colonial leadership

 Prence was elected governor for the second time in 1638.
 New England was then dealing with the aftereffects of the Antinomian Controversy, a religious dispute that resulted in the banishment of several people (notably Anne Hutchinson and John Wheelwright) from the neighboring Massachusetts Bay Colony, and occasioned significant debate in Plymouth as well.
 Prence's hardline Puritan views on the matter may have played a role in his election that year.
 Another persona non grata in Massachusetts was Samuel Gorton, who arrived in Boston, and not finding its religious practices to his liking, settled in Plymouth.
 Prence objected to Gorton's religious practices as well and saw to it that he was banished from Plymouth.
 The charges he used to achieve this stemmed from a violation by Gorton of law against harboring strangers without permission, which had until then been only weakly enforced.
 Prence's action was unpopular, but those protesting Gorton's conviction were themselves fined by the magistrates.

-During his 1638 term, Prence presided over a significant criminal case over the murder of an Indian.
+During his 1638 term, Prence presided over a significant criminal case over the murder of a Native American man named Penowanyanquis.
 The matter involved all of the neighboring jurisdictions, because the Indian, a Nipmuc who was trading for the Narragansett, was attacked on the path between Plymouth and the tribal lands, and the perpetrators were captured by the Narragansett.
 Their leaders appealed for justice to Rhode Island leader Roger Williams, and the victim also survived long enough to make a statement to the Rhode Islanders.
 Massachusetts Bay authorities were also notified but recommended the case be sent to Plymouth since the attack took place on Plymouth territory.
 Four white men were involved in the attack, but one managed to escape before the trial and was never recaptured.
 The other three were tried, convicted, and hanged.
 Those Narragansetts who attended the trial were satisfied that justice was served.

 On the 1643 Able to Bear Arms List, Mr. Thomas Prence is listed with those men of Plymouth.